Chao-Xi/JacobTechBlog/saa_test/6EC2/README.md

 ![Alt Image Text](images/1_3.jpg "body image")

+The **M5** instances are designed for highly demanding workloads and will **deliver 14% better price/performance than the M4** instances on a per-core basis.

 ## EC2 Lab Exam Tips

 1. Termination Protection is turned off by default, you **must** turn it on